Godot-Languages-Support/godot-lang-support/README.md

 For each language support project, look for a `LICENSE` file on their public source code mirror, or contact the project's authors for licensing information.

+This document is licensed under [CC-BY-4.0](/LICENSE).

 We do not list language support projects that do not have public source code mirrors.
-The [Help](##Help) section has more info.
+The [Help](/#help) section has more info.

 ## Categories